A Temporal Difference Method for Stochastic Continuous Dynamics: Conclusion

 \section{Conclusion}

 We have presented differential TD (dTD), a temporal difference method based on the HJB equation.
 In contrast to approaches based on transition kernels, the proposed method can incorporate the continuity of dynamics into the learning process without knowing the dynamics.
 We have shown empirical results for a variety of continuous control environments with different time intervals.
-The empirical results highlight the potential advantages of dTD in terms of learning speed and efficiency while also implying that stability concerns may exist.
+The empirical results highlight the potential advantages of dTD in terms of learning speed and efficiency while also implying that stability concerns may exist in practice, which led to the introduction of the robust $\beta$-dTD update.
 Although the current paper focuses on the theoretical development of dTD, these observations are useful and also warrant further empirical exploration.

-We have also analyzed the conditions under which the HJB operator is a contraction mapping.
-This contraction property is crucial for proving the convergence of the proposed method.
-However, a drawback is that the sufficient conditions we identify, such as the requirement of a large discount factor depending on the state space dimension, are not always easy to verify or satisfy in practice.
-Future work includes enforcing contraction through architectural design or Lipschitz regularization to guarantee convergence, reducing the variance of learning by improved estimators or regularization, and extending the wide range of existing TD-based techniques to the dTD framework.
+We have also analyzed the conditions under which the continuous-time dynamics of the HJB equation exhibit exponential stability toward the unique fixed point.
+This stability property, proven using techniques from linear elliptic PDE theory, is crucial for showing the theoretical convergence of the idealized iterative scheme.
+However, a drawback is that the sufficient conditions we identify, such as the requirement for a bounded domain and uniform ellipticity (Assumption~\ref{as:hjb_assumptions}), are often hard to maintain or verify in the context of deep RL with function approximation.

+Future work includes bridging the gap between the theoretical exponential stability and the practical stability of dTD updates (e.g., by ensuring the coercivity condition in practice), reducing the variance of learning by improved estimators or regularization, and extending the wide range of existing TD-based techniques to the dTD framework.